theskyxsea/theskyxsea/README.md

-- 👋 Hi, I’m @theskyxsea aka 'Akash'
+- 👋 Hi
-- 👀 I’m interested in SDLC
+- 👀 I’m Software Developer
-- 🥳 I'm pretty much good in Python3 and SQL
+- 🥳 I'm pretty much good in Vue.js, React.js, node.js
-- 📫 You can reach me via theskyxsea@gmail.com
+- 📫 You can reach me via akashksagar@gmail.com
-- 💣Learning Java after Python == theskyxsea💥

 <!---
 theskyxsea/theskyxsea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.